 R3 (thermistor) = R3 · R2 / R1

-A differential amplifier made from an op-amp and four resistors is perfectly fine when (and only when) the input sources are much, much lower impedance than the resistors used.
+A differential amplifier made from an op-amp and four resistors are perfectly fine when (and only when) the input sources are much, much lower impedance than the resistors used.
 So, we shall use a differential amplify like this: